gsilva00/LBAW-Project/docs/wiki/ebd.md

 ### 1. Database Workload

 The project workload demonstrates the predicted evolution of the database growth over the days.
 As a consequence, the tables from the database will eventually reach an estimate order of magnitude.
-Thus, it is important to design a good database from its roots, since the decisions in the development and maintnance stages will be directly affected by how the system will be over time.
+Thus, it is important to design a good database from its roots, since the decisions in the development and maintenance stages will be directly affected by how the system will be over time.
 The following table depicts the expected numbers for each relation:

 | **Relation reference** | **Relation Name**         | **Order of magnitude** | **Estimated growth** |
 | ---------------------- | ------------------------- | ---------------------- | -------------------- |